samuelkoovely/samuelkoovely.github.io/_projects/F_Musical_Scales.md

 category: fun
 ---

-Exploring mathematical aspects about musical scales.
+Exploring various mathematical aspects of music; in particular the properties of various musical temperaments.